Recursion does not always help: Introduction

 \section{Introduction}

-As is well known, using the Church numerals, all partial recursive functions can be defined in the untyped $\lambda$-calculus.
-The definitions make use of recursion via the $\Y$-combinator.
-If we switch to a typed framework, the situation changes drastically: in the typed $\lambda\beta\eta$-calculus (or the $\lambda\beta$-calculus) only the extended polynomials can be defined using Church numerals of type $(o \rightarrow o) \rightarrow (o \rightarrow o)$, see~\cite{HS75}.
-Further functions can be defined if one allows the use of numerals of types of the form $(\alpha \rightarrow \alpha) \rightarrow (\alpha \rightarrow \alpha)$, see~\cite{FLO83,Zak07}.
-But, in any case, one cannot so represent all recursive functions.
+As is well known, using Church numerals as ``codes'' for natural numbers, all partial recursive functions can be defined in the untyped $\lambda$-calculus.
+The definitions make use of recursion.
+If we switch to a typed framework, the situation changes drastically: in the typed $\lambda\beta\eta$-calculus (or the $\lambda\beta$-calculus) only the extended polynomials can be defined if we use Church numerals of type $(o \rightarrow o) \rightarrow (o \rightarrow o)$ to represent the set of natural numbers, see~\cite{HS75,Sta79}.

+Further functions can be defined if, more generally, one uses representing types of the form $(\sigma \rightarrow \sigma) \rightarrow (\sigma \rightarrow \sigma)$.
+Fortune et al~\cite{FLO83} showed that this is possible non-uniformly, that is, if one uses different types for arguments or results.
+For example, predecessor can be defined non-uniformly, but, as shown by Zakrzewski~\cite{Zak07}, cannot be defined uniformly.
+Zakrzewski further showed---contrary to the then common belief---that there are uniform examples.
+In particular he showed that, for $l \geq 2$, the function

+is uniformly definable, as is, for $l \geq 1$, the characteristic function of the predicate $\leq l$.
+He further conjectured that adding these to the schema for the extended polynomials characterises all the uniformly definable functions.
+But, in any case, one cannot so represent all total recursive functions.
+It is therefore natural to ask which partial numerical functions can be defined if one adds recursion at all types, i.e., if one uses the $\lambda\Y$-calculus~\cite{Sta04}.

+More generally than numerical functions, free algebras can be represented in the $\lambda\beta\eta$-calculus and then functions on free algebras can be defined, see~\cite[p.\ 38]{BDS13}.
+So one can again ask whether adding recursion increases the class of definable functions.
+More generally still, given representations of non-empty sets $X_i \; (i =1,\ldots, k)$, and $X$ and corresponding coding functions, one can ask if adding recursion changes the set of partial definable functions $f: X_1\times \ldots \times X_k \rightharpoonup X$.

+Perhaps surprisingly, it turns out (Theorem~\ref{myresult}) that no more total functions can be defined in the $\lambda\Y$-calculus than in the $\lambda\beta\eta$-calculus, and, further, that no more partial functions can be defined in the $\lambda\Y$-calculus than in the $\lambda\Omega$-calculus (the $\lambda\beta\eta$-calculus extended with a ground type constant $\Omega$ for ``undefined'').
+So, in particular, adding recursion does not increase the available definable partial or total functions on free algebras.
+The reason is that it is not possible to make use of unbounded recursion depth in the $\lambda\Y$-calculus.